 Want to participate in a short research study?
 Help shape the future of investing tools and you could win a $250 gift card!

 By buying an index fund, investors can approximate the average market return.
-But many of us dare to dream of bigger returns, and build a portfolio ourselves.
-For example, Hansa Resources Limited (CVE:HRL) shareholders have seen the share price rise 75% over three years, well in excess of the market return (13%, not including dividends).
+But if you pick the right individual stocks, you could make more than that.
+For example, the Hansa Resources Limited (CVE:HRL) share price is up 75% in the last three years, clearly besting than the market return of around 13% (not including dividends).

 As a general rule, if a company doesn't have much revenue, and it loses money, then it is a high risk investment.
-There is usually a significant chance that they will need more money for business development, putting them at the mercy of capital markets.
-So the share price itself impacts the value of the shares (as it determines the cost of capital).
+You should be aware that there is always a chance that this sort of company will need to issue more shares to raise money to continue pursuing its business plan.
 While some such companies do very well over the long term, others become hyped up by promoters before eventually falling back down to earth, and going bankrupt (or being recapitalized).
-Hansa Resources has already given some investors a taste of the sweet gains that high risk investing can generate, if your timing is right.
+Of course, if you time it right, high risk investments like this can really pay off, as Hansa Resources investors might know.

-Hansa Resources had cash in excess of all liabilities of CA$511k when it last reported (March 2019).
+When it last reported its balance sheet in March 2019, Hansa Resources had cash in excess of all liabilities of CA$511k.
 That's not too bad but management may have to think about raising capital or taking on debt, unless the company is close to breaking even.
-Given the share price has increased by a solid 21% per year, over 3 years, its fair to say investors remain excited about the future, despite the potential need for cash.
-The image below shows how Hansa Resources's balance sheet has changed over time; if you want to see the precise values, simply click on the image.
+With the share price up 21% per year, over 3 years, the market is seems hopeful about the potential, despite the cash burn.
+You can see in the image below, how Hansa Resources's cash levels have changed over time (click to see the values).

-In reality it's hard to have much certainty when valuing a business that has neither revenue or profit.
-However you can take a look at whether insiders have been buying up shares.
+Of course, the truth is that it is hard to value companies without much revenue or profit.
+One thing you can do is check if company insiders are buying shares.
 If they are buying a significant amount of shares, that's certainly a good thing.
 You can click here to see if there are insiders buying.

 A Different Perspective

-Hansa Resources shareholders are down 42% for the year, but the market itself is up 1.2%.
+Investors in Hansa Resources had a tough year, with a total loss of 42%, against a market gain of about 1.2%.
 However, keep in mind that even the best stocks will sometimes underperform the market over a twelve month period.
 On the bright side, long term shareholders have made money, with a gain of 3.1% per year over half a decade.
-It could be that the recent sell-off is an opportunity, so it may be worth checking the fundamental data for signs of a long term growth trend.
-You could get a better understanding of Hansa Resources's growth by checking out this more detailed historical graph of earnings, revenue and cash flow.
+If the fundamental data continues to indicate long term sustainable growth, the current sell-off could be an opportunity worth considering.
+Shareholders might want to examine this detailed historical graph of past earnings, revenue and cash flow.

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on CA exchanges.